A Taste of Traditional Japan, in a Truly Extraordinary Natural Setting. No Adjacent Homes...Surrounded by Trees...Ocean Views.

 Your on-site hosts are the well-traveled Jude Brand, originally from Oz, and "Mr. G," a bilingual Japanese gent.
-Please reserve three or more days in advance, so we have time to talk with you and prepare for a perfect stay.
+We request that you reserve a week in advance, so we have time to talk with you and prepare for a perfect stay.

 The Magical Inn attracts creative personalities from around the globe, and folks with many decades of travel experience tell us that there is no better retreat in Japan.
 You may not want to return to "civilization."

 My stay at the Nobi Beach house was fabulous!
 It's a little out of the way, but that's exactly what I wanted.
 I was happy to walk along the beach to get to town.
 I got a very traditional Japanese style room, and it was spacious and cozy!
 It was lovely to have full access to a kitchen, and I made plenty of food at the house.
 I was given all sorts of information on the great local spots to eat and hike!
 I spent three nights there, and I wish I could have spent twice that time!
 Will definitely make a point of stopping back through next time I'm in Japan!